trustly/bankapi/doc/rationale.md

 If bank A sends their public keys to bank B as a normal SWIFT text message, bank B will know it really comes from A.
 Bank B will also be able to later on provide proof to others bank A really did send them that particular public key, as SWIFT messages are archieved.
 That also means Bank B will be able to prove all messages sent over the Internet from bank A really comes from bank A.

-The more banks that exchange public keys, the stronger will a potential "web of trust" be where each bank would sign the other banks public keys, allowing others to trust an unknown bank's public key because it has been signed by multiple other banks, which public keys can be found on their websites.

-But before you have a lot of banks who have migrated to this new way of communicating, SWIFT is an excellent way of doing the exchange of public keys.
-It's excellent because all banks already know how to send each other manual text messages via SWIFT, so they can just copy/paste the ASCII armored public keyring in the SWIFT terminal and send it, probably in a FIN MT999, which is a SWIFT message type which allows free text messages.

-The exchange of public keys via SWIFT could also be automated, but we can worry about that when the number of BankAPI banks reach a sufficiently high number to motivate automating the task.